 What happens with forced sales – such as mortgagee sales or sales as a result of court order?

-If property is sold by mortgagee sale, the transferor is the mortgagee/bank and does not need an IRD number – however the purchaser does, unless it is their main home.
+If property is sold by mortgagee sale, the transferor is the mortgagee/bank and does not need an IRD number – however the purchaser does.

-If property is sold as a result of a Court order (such as a sale under a charging order), the transferor does not need an IRD number, however the purchaser does unless it will be their main home.
+If property is sold as a result of a Court order (such as a sale under a charging order), the transferor does not need an IRD number, however the purchaser does.

 Are transfers to local authorities or Government agencies exempt?